DvorakDwarf/Infinite-Storage-Glitch/README.md

 <b>The easier way:</b>
 1. Download the executable from the releases
 2. Place the executable inside a folder
-3. Run the executable
+3. Open terminal inside the directory
-4. Enjoy
+4. `chmod +x nameOftheFile`
+5. Run the executable: `./isg_4real.v1.0.0`
+6. Enjoy!

 Note that the binary **is not an exe file**, it will not work on windows, try following the first method instead.\
 I might add an .exe if this somehow gets popular